A City on a Hill (Part One)

 Parable of the Unjust Steward

 Summary: The Parable of the Unjust Steward has bothered Bible students for many years.
 Is Christ saying that Christians are foolish?
-Are we make friends with greedy people?
+Are we to make friends with greedy people?
 Are we doomed to fail?
 This Bible Study answers these frequent questions.

 Parable of the Unprofitable Servants